fb64/uquery-rs/README.md

 # uQuery

 **uQuery** (micro query) is a lightweight data querying solution designed for various file formats, including CSV, JSON, and Parquet.
-Developed in **Rust**, this micro-sized project harnesses the power **DuckDB**.
+Developed in **Rust**, this micro-sized project harnesses the power of [DuckDB](https://duckdb.org/).
 Here’s a quick overview:

 1. **Format-Agnostic**: uQuery seamlessly handles diverse data formats, making it easy to query and manipulate your files.
 2. **Serverless Deployment**: Deploy uQuery effortlessly on platforms like **AWS Lambda** or **Google Cloud Functions**.
 No infrastructure headaches—just focus on your data!